FooleanBool/openwebui/functions/actions/comfy-workflow-loader/README.md

 - When adding workflows to your knowledge base, name them uniquely (minimum 3 characters).
 - If using similar workflow names, use different beginning characters for easier pattern matching.
   - Example: Instead of `fluxfp8` and `fluxfp16`, use `8fp-flux` and `16fp-flux`.
+- The unload model workflow should be named "unload" (case insensitive) to be recognized by the unload functionality.

 ### Adding Workflows to the Knowledge Base
 You can add workflows in two ways, begin by exporting a workflow from ComfyUI: `Workflow -> Export(API)`